How do diseases transmit via surfaces?

 What type of surface cleaning and disinfection should we promote for homes and workspaces?

 This section draws information from the US Centers for Disease Control and Prevention (CDC) guidance on household cleaning and disinfection and detailed disinfection guidance, the World Health Organization’s Interim guidance on Cleaning and disinfection of environmental surfaces in the context of COVID-19, Water, Sanitation and Hygiene Technical Brief and Interim guidance for home care of COVID-19 patients, as well as the European Centre for Disease Prevention and Control (ECDC) Interim guidance for environmental cleaning in non-healthcare facilities exposed to SARS-CoV-2.

 Infected individuals may shed SARS-CoV-2 even if they develop no or mild symptoms, and we know that the viral load of patients is highest when symptoms first appear.
-Therefore it is important to clean and disinfect surfaces and objects in your home even if nobody appears sick in your household.
+Therefore it is important to clean surfaces and objects in your home even if nobody appears sick in your household.
 Additional recommendations are provided below if a COVID-19 case occurs in your household.